 Ingredient #1: Belonging

-In a recent AccountingWeb article, project manager Jacqueline Lombardo explains why belonging matters.
+In this AccountingWeb article, project manager Jacqueline Lombardo explains why belonging matters.
 Where diversity and inclusion are about who gets to sit at the table, belonging takes it a step further and makes people feel welcome at the table.
 “To have a thriving workplace culture, you need to ensure people can be themselves and express their passions and still feel like they are seen, heard, and belong in your firm,” she writes.

 It’s easy to see how a workplace like that could make a client feel more at home.
 When there’s a culture of belonging, partners and associates will also be more open with each other and willing to help out.